The Elms (Newport, Rhode Island)

-The estate
+Estate

-The house
+House

 The Elms was constructed from 1899 to 1901 and cost approximately 1.5 million dollars to build.
 Like most Newport houses of the Gilded Age, the house was built with non-combustible materials: the house was built around a structural steel frame; the interior partitions, plaster over terra cotta blocks, sit on reinforced concrete floor slabs; the exterior walls are made of brick masonry and clad with limestone.

 On the main floor, the principal axis leads from the eastern entrance porch, into an entrance hall with a grand staircase and a marble floor, then into the ballroom, and then out to the garden beyond.
 The wing to the south contains a dining room, breakfast room, and serving pantry (the kitchens were in the basement), while the wing to the north contains a drawing room, library, and conservatory.

 The second floor contains bedrooms for the family and guests as well as a private sitting room.
 The third floor contains bedrooms for the indoor servants.

-The grounds
+Grounds

 In keeping with the French architecture of the house, the grounds of The Elms, among the best in Newport, were designed in French eighteenth-century taste and include a sunken garden.
 The original American elms having succumbed to Dutch elm disease, the striking shade trees are now weeping beeches.